 13. Connect online and offline

-A good CDP ties digital and physical together by combining data provided from both worlds to give a more reliable customer picture.
+A right CDP ties digital and physical together by combining data provided from both worlds to give a more reliable customer picture.

-Connecting both environments plays a key role in omnichannel strategies, and helps you understand how customers navigate through different devices to map your customer journey accurately.
+Connecting both environments plays a crucial role in omnichannel strategies, and helps you understand how customers navigate through different devices to map your customer journey accurately.

 14. Improve products and services